alejolagosm/web_bankINV/README.md

 # Landing page for a bank

-This is a webpage for a tour agency.
+This is a webpage for a digital investment bank.
 Uses only HTML, CSS and Vanilla JS.
 You can download the files and set up a local server, it should work just fine.

 There are some cool properties and effects: